whalelephant/CertX/certX/readme.md

 # certX

+This represents the publicly available blockchain storage for decentralised credentials.
+There are two modules:

+1. *credentials* - this provides publicly available plaintext credential for verification.
+This is used to demonstrate use case 1
+2. *eCredentials* - this provides publicly available encrypted credential (use case 2)

-## CertX Module
+## credentials module

+The `credentials Module` execute the following:

-The `CertX Module` simple receives IBC messages from Issuer Zones and records the proofs.
+1. receives IBC messages from Issuer Zones containing verifiable credentials

-## CertX Types
+2. verify the signature of the message as the actual issuer \*
+3. records the credential

+\* : This part is included in `keeper/verifiableCredential.go`.
+However, for the duration of the hackthon, certX team was unable to sent the full signature.
+(Codec / length of packet issue) and therefore a code branch to skip verification was provided.

+### credentials types and packets

 ```sh
 # Stores all crednetials that were received via IBC